Chaparral 2F: Racing history

-At the final round at the BOAC 500, the transmission's frailty had finally been resolved, with strengthened driveshafts, seals and bearings finally arriving.
-Qualifying saw the 2F almost a second back from the pole-sitting Lola T70 Mk.II of Jack Brabham and Denny Hulme.
+At the final round at the BOAC 500, the transmission's frailty had finally been resolved, with strengthened drive shafts, seals and bearings finally arriving.
+Qualifying saw the 2F almost a second back from the pole-sitting Lola T70 Mk II of Jack Brabham and Denny Hulme.
 The 2F had a slow start as usual, but Spence would be leading by the end of the first hour.
 Spence pitted half an hour later to hand over the car to Hill and for fuel.
-This allowed Pedro Rodriguez in his Mirage M1 to briefly lead, until he in turn pitted and handed the lead to Jo Siffert in his Porsche 910.
+This allowed Pedro Rodríguez in his Mirage M1 to briefly lead, until he in turn pitted and handed the lead to Jo Siffert in his Porsche 910.
 By the second hour, Hill was running second behind Siffert, and closing in on the Swiss driver.
 A rear puncture in the third hour delayed Hill's charge, and a quick pitstop allowed Hill to rejoin in second, as Siffert had just pitted allowing Chris Amon to take the lead in his Ferrari 330 P4.
 As Amon pitted later for refueling and the driver change, Hill inherited the lead.
 Spence took over just before the halfway mark from Hill, dropping him to third behind Amon's teammate Jackie Stewart and Siffert's teammate Bruce McLaren.
 Spence quickly passed the Porsche of McLaren but could not close the gap to the 330 P4 of Stewart.
 Paul Hawkins had a spin at the fourth hour, significantly damaging the rear bodywork, so much so that it was in danger of falling off completely.
 This created a dire situation within the Ferrari pit crew, Stewart, who was leading, was also due in for a fuel and driver change but there were not enough people to service both cars simultaneously.
 Hawkins was serviced first, and as a result Amon lost significant amounts of time as well as the lead to Spence, to Mauro Forghieri's displeasure.
 Shortly before the fifth hour, Spence made his last pit stop for fuel and changed seats with Hill, re-emerging almost twenty seconds ahead of Amon's Ferrari.
 Amon would later pit right before the end for a quick refuel and to switch places with Stewart, allowing Hill to take the checkered flag.
 Hill and Stewart had lapped the rest of the field in what was Hill and Spence's last victory in motorsports, the former retiring, and the latter fatally crashing during practice for the 1968 Indianapolis 500.

+A move by the Fédération Internationale de l'Automobile to outlaw cars with displacements of 7 L in 1968 meant that the 2F was no longer eligible for racing in the World Sportscar Championship, with Chaparral turning their efforts to the Can-Am series.
+Jim Hall, who raced Chaparral's Can-Am cars, broke his legs in an accident whilst piloting a Chaparral 2G at the last race of the 1968 Can-Am season; he would not race again but still continued to build race cars for customers.